Narcissists are like chameleons that blend into your life and make themselves seem indispensable.

 1. They shower you with excessive compliments and affection, especially at the beginning.

 Narcissists often love bomb you with affection, gifts, and attention to make you feel special and adored.
-This whirlwind of positive emotions creates a powerful bond, making it difficult to see their true intentions.
-The excessive compliments and affection can be intoxicating, making you crave their approval and validation.
+This whirlwind of positive emotions creates a powerful bond, making it difficult to see their true intentions until you’re already hooked.
+In those early days, it feels like you’ve finally found the one person who truly “gets” you, but it’s actually a calculated move to lower your guard.
+The excessive compliments and affection are intoxicating, making you crave their approval and validation.
+Once they’ve established that they are the source of your happiness, they can start to withdraw that affection to keep you on your toes.

 2. They play on your insecurities and fears.

-Narcissists have an uncanny ability to identify your weaknesses and exploit them.
+Narcissists have an uncanny ability to identify your weaknesses and exploit them for their own gain.
+They’ll listen closely to your stories about past heartbreaks or failures, not because they care, but because they’re gathering ammunition.
 They might subtly belittle your achievements, undermine your confidence, or make you feel guilty for expressing your needs.
 By constantly chipping away at your self-esteem, they make themselves seem like the only person who truly understands and accepts you.
+It’s a cruel trick that makes you feel lucky to have them, even as they’re the ones making you feel small.

 3. They isolate you from your friends and family.

-Your support system is a threat to a narcissist because those people see through the toxic facade.
+Your support system is a threat to a narcissist because those people are much more likely to see through the toxic facade.
+They know that if you’re talking to mates who care about you, you’ll eventually hear that your relationship isn’t normal.
 As a result, they might plant seeds of doubt about your friends’ intentions, create drama within your family, or guilt-trip you for spending time with anyone but them.
-This isolation makes you more dependent on them for emotional support and validation.
+That isolation makes you more dependent on them for emotional support and validation.
+Eventually, you stop reaching out to other people just to avoid the headache of an argument at home, which is exactly what they want.

 4. They gaslight you into questioning your own reality.

 Gaslighting is a manipulative tactic where the narcissist denies or rewrites reality to make you doubt your own sanity.
-They might deny saying or doing something, blame you for their mistakes, or invalidate your feelings.
+They might deny saying or doing something that happened 10 minutes ago, blame you for their mistakes, or invalidate your feelings by calling you “crazy” or “too sensitive.”
 This constant manipulation can leave you feeling confused, disoriented, and unsure of what to believe.
+Over time, you stop trusting your own memory and start relying on their version of events.
+It’s a way to break your spirit and ensure you never have the confidence to challenge their lies.

 5. They use intermittent reinforcement to keep you hooked.

-Narcissists often use a pattern of intermittent reinforcement, where they alternate between affection and cruelty.
-This inconsistency creates an addictive cycle, where you crave their approval and constantly strive to win back their love.
-The occasional moments of kindness make you believe that they’re capable of change, keeping you hopeful and invested in the relationship.
+Narcissists often use a pattern of intermittent reinforcement, where they alternate between extreme affection and cold cruelty.
+This inconsistency creates an addictive cycle, where you’re constantly striving to win back the “good” version of them that you saw at the start.
+The occasional moments of kindness act like a drug, making you believe that they’re capable of change and keeping you hopeful and invested in the relationship.
+You end up tolerating weeks of bad behaviour just for that one day when they’re nice to you again.
+It’s a brutal way to keep you stuck in a loop of waiting for things to get better.

 6. They project their own flaws and insecurities onto you.

-If a narcissist accuses you of doing something, you’d better believe they’re guilty of that very thing.
-If they’re insecure about their intelligence, they might call you stupid.
-If they’re dishonest, they might accuse you of lying.
-This projection is a defence mechanism that allows them to avoid taking responsibility for their own shortcomings.
+If a narcissist accuses you of doing something, there’s a good chance they’re actually guilty of that very thing themselves.
+If they’re insecure about their intelligence, they might call you stupid; if they’re being dishonest, they might accuse you of lying.
+That projection is a defence mechanism that allows them to avoid taking responsibility for their own shortcomings by making them your problem instead.
+It keeps you busy defending yourself against false accusations so you don’t have the energy to look at what they’re actually doing.
+It’s a classic smoke and mirrors move to keep the spotlight off their own bad behaviour.

 7. They create a sense of dependency by making you feel like you need them.

-Narcissists position themselves as the only person who can truly understand and support you.
-They might offer unsolicited advice, take control of your finances, or make decisions for you.
-This dependency makes it difficult to imagine life without them, even when you know the relationship is toxic.
+Narcissists love to position themselves as the only person who can truly understand and support you in a cruel world.
+They might offer unsolicited advice that makes you feel incapable, take control of your finances, or insist on making every minor decision for you.
+Being dependent makes it difficult to imagine life without them, even when you know the relationship is toxic.
+You start to believe that you wouldn’t be able to cope on your own, which is a lie they’ve carefully fed you for months or years.
+They want you to feel like you’re a mess without them so that you’re too scared to ever leave.

 8. They manipulate you with guilt and shame.